sanamoin5/Deep-Learning/Computer-Vision/Semantic-Segmentation/SegNet/README.md

 > 4. [Transfer Learning](https://debuggercafe.com/transfer-learning-with-pytorch/)
 5. Another important step to keep in mind is that this code is for Multi-Class Classification.
 Therefore, adapt your code according to the number of classes to be predicted along with the number of features required per layer.
+6. Finally, change the Regularisation (Weight Decay), and Learning Rate Schedule (decay), according to the objective of the network.
 > **NOTE:** This code is not specific to [Land Classification Dataset](http://deepglobe.org/challenge.html).
 It can be used with any dataset as required.
 However, few parts present in the code (For example: One-Hot Encoding, Semantic Masks, Visualization might have to be changed according to the data this model is being applied for.)